The Algae Project

 Each tonne of algae can reduce CO2 emissions by 1.8 tonnes and will yield 0.3 tonne of biofuel and 0.7 tonne of biomass products that can be used as fertilizer, livestock feed and as an input into other premium products.
 The process will also release 1.3 tonnes of oxygen to the atmosphere.

-The pilot will determine optimized parameters for emissions reductions as well as the best path forward to full-scale commercialization of this technology..
+The first stage pilot will determine optimized parameters for emissions reductions as well as the best path forward to a later stage two deployment anticipated for an oil sands operation.

 Learn more about the potential of this technology